Ross Callachan

-Ross Callachan (born 4 September 1993) is a professional footballer who plays as a midfielder for club Arbroath.
-He has previously played for Raith Rovers, Musselburgh Athletic, Heart of Midlothian, St Johnstone, Dundee, Hamilton Academical, Ross County and Motherwell.
+Ross Callachan (born 4 September 1993) is a former professional footballer who played as a midfielder.
+During his career, he played for Raith Rovers, Musselburgh Athletic, Heart of Midlothian, St Johnstone, Dundee, Hamilton Academical, Ross County, Motherwell and Arbroath.

 Club career

 Raith Rovers

 Callachan came through the youth system at Raith Rovers.
 He was promoted to the first team after agreeing a full-time contract with the club as a 16-year-old in June 2010.

 He spent much of the 2010–11 season in the reserves.
 He did, however, make his first team league debut in the final match of the campaign, replacing teammate Iain Williamson as a 60th-minute substitute in a 3–0 defeat against Partick Thistle on 7 May 2011.

 His first game in the following 2011–12 season was in the second round of the Scottish League Cup.
 Raith Rovers recorded a convincing 4–1 victory over Montrose in this July 2011 fixture, with Callachan appearing as a second-half substitute.

 In March 2012 he joined Musselburgh Athletic on loan until the end of the season.